EMoetez/DocRAG-with-FAISS/README.md

 ![Screenshot_20241102_094631](https://github.com/user-attachments/assets/e4e5558d-c495-43ca-841a-df8044f297dc)

 ## Future work
 In the next steps, we will use ChromaDB for more effecient storage.
 ChromaDB Stores document embeddings for future retrieval.
+Also, we will implement LLM-as-a-Judge concept to evaluate the LLMs results.

 ## License
 This project is licensed under the MIT License.